dnillg/balancebot-stepper/readme.md

 - Speed PID calculates a target roll angle
 - Roll PID calculates the target speed of the motors
 - The control input applies a difference to the target speed on each motor
-- The Stepper motor has a maximum accelaration of ~10000 steps/s², therefore the control output is dampened.
+- The Stepper motor has a maximum acceleration of ~10000 steps/s², therefore the control output is dampened.
 - The control output is limited to 8000 steps/s (Micro stepping: 16)

 ## Features